 Credit union personal loans

 As not-for-profit financial institutions, credit unions offer many types of products to help members improve their financial situation.

 Credit unions often have more relaxed borrowing standards on their personal loans than banks, offering them to a wider range of credit backgrounds.

 Some credit unions even offer loans specifically for people with bad credit.
 These might include second-chance personal loans or small credit builder personal loans.
 Credit unions offer these products to help borrowers rebuild credit and get their finances back on track.

 In addition to credit unions, online lenders can be another option to consider if you have poor credit.
 Some online lenders have relaxed borrowing requirements.

-Customers with Avant personal loans, for instance, typically have credit scores between 600 and 700, according to the online lender.
+Customers with Personal loans through Avant, for instance, typically have credit scores between 600 and 700, according to the online lender.
 These scores would be considered only fair or even poor.

 Avant and other lenders might be more likely to approve personal loans with bad credit more often than traditional lenders.